RyanCahela/10_27_21_CSS_Guidelines/script.md

  - this one is as simple as it is powerful, put labels on large chunks of code.

- - It just makes there be 1 less thing you have to search for and you can free up your focus to solve more important problems than getting lost in your own code.
+ - It just makes it so there is 1 less thing you have to search for and you can free up your focus to solve more important problems than getting lost in your own code.

  - using a '#' in front of the section title make it easy to search for that section and immediatly find it.